iluvjava/Maths/Notebook 2.0 obsidian/AMATH 503 Intro to Partial Differential Equations/Sturm Liouville Theory.md

 **Observations**

 The S.L system is looking like an eigensystem, more specifically let's observe that $p'y' + py'' - qy = \lambda r y$.
 The left hand side is a linear operator on functions, and the right hand side is a product of constant and the vector.
-Dividing by $r(x)$, with some care, wil yield something that resemble an eigen value problem in linear algebra.
+Dividing by $r(x)$, with some care, will yield something that resemble an eigen value problem in linear algebra.

 Additionally, the S.L form appears for the ODEs from method of separation for second order PDEs.
 The following ODEs from SV fits the S.L form.
 1. Fourier, (Anisotropic Heat)